akirfin/krita_python_fun/README.md

 May give some ideas how to do things.

 ## How to install
-copy files and folders from ./pykrita to <your home folder>/krita/pykrita.
+copy files and folders from ./pykrita to ${your home folder}/krita/pykrita.

 or